-Shaw Park Gardens & Waterfalls the largest botanical garden in Ocho Rios.
+Shaw Park Gardens & Waterfalls is the largest botanical garden in Ocho Rios.
 Its 25-acre grounds are a dream come true for nature lovers with tropical flowers, many species of birds and scenic views overlooking the coast.
-Guided tours are available which are perfect for those who want to learn more about the history and the plants.
+Guided tours are available, perfect for those who want to learn more about the history and the plants.
 Visitors can expect to spend an hour or two strolling around the gardens.

 Green Grotto Caves

 While it’s a little bit outside Ocho Rios, visiting the Green Grotto Caves is one of the most exciting things to do in Jamaica.
 Formerly used by the Arawak Indians and as a hideaway for escaped slaves and Spanish settlers fleeing from the British, these limestone caves have a fascinating history.
 Tours here are extremely impressive, taking you underground to see the stalactites, stalagmites and freshwater grotto.
 Heads up that there are bats and snakes in the caves and that the walkways are often slippery.

 Located in Jamaica’s Saint Ann Parish, the village of Nine Mile is a must-visit for any reggae fan.
 As both the birthplace and resting place of the legendary Bob Marley, it is the best spot on the island to hear tales of Marley’s life and to learn about the Rastafarian culture.
 Tours of Nine Mile are cannabis-friendly, and visitors can expect to be offered a wide array of ganja-related products.

 Eden Bower Road, Ocho Rios